the-muses-ltd/Hades-Machine-Learning-Lambda-Function-Container/README.md

 ![Hades](https://github.com/the-muses-ltd/Hades-Machine-Learning-Lambda-Function-Container/blob/main/Readme%20Assets/jelly.gif?raw=true)

-## How to use this custom container setup:
+## How to use this custom container to run your ML serving on the cloud with AWS Lambda:
 To get started, clone the repo and `cd` into the `hades_ml_lambda` folder.
 Now run the following commands in your terminal:
 1. Build the image using Docker.
 ```